jerickjoe111/launch-school/JS230/01_DOM.md

 Elements can only be inserted at one spot in the document.
 If an element is already in the document, and you insert it somewhere else, the element will be moved to the new location, not copied.

 To make a copy of an element, we can use the `cloneNode()` method, passing `true` as argument to copy all of its content.
+This method returns the copy.

 You can remove an Element or Text node from the document by calling its `remove()` method, or you can replace it by calling `replaceWith()` instead. `remove()` takes no arguments; `replaceWith()` takes any number of strings and elements just like `before()` and `after()` do.

 #### Older generation methods: